UsamaAlam/HealthcareGenAI/README.md

 ## Workshop Steps

 1. **Set Up the Environment**: Instructions on setting up the necessary AWS resources and configurations.
-2. **Data Lake Creation and Population**: Guide to creating a data lake and loading synthetic FHIR and VCF data.
+2. **Create synthetic medical records**: Guide to creating a data lake and loading synthetic FHIR and VCF data.
 3. **Configuring Amazon Bedrock Agent**: Instructions on configuring the Bedrock agent for personalized responses based on persona.
 4. **Implementing Persona Logic**: Steps to apply conditional logic in the Bedrock agent for tailored responses.
 5. **Testing and Evaluation**: Validating the agent’s response with both personas to ensure accuracy and relevance.